-SRS Remote Learning – overview for Tuesday 5th – Friday 8th January 2021
+Year 6 SRS Remote Learning Overview for Tuesday 5th – Friday 8th January 2021

-EYFS access their daily tasks via the Year group page on our website www.sydneyrussellschool.com

-Year 1 – Year 6: Your child should log in to Purple Mash by 9am every day to read the daily message from their teacher and begin their daily tasks.
+Your child should log in to Purple Mash by 9am every day to read the daily message from their teacher and begin their daily tasks.

 If you have any queries please contact your child’s class teacher by emailing shc@sydneyrussellschool.com or calling the office on 0203 959 9901.

 Click the link for guidance on How to Submit Homework on Purple Mash!
 (For Students & Parents) - YouTube